-Please note that this pertains to South African Labour and Best Practice requirements.
+Please note that this pertains to South African Labour, and Best Practice requirements.

-Staff who take part in, or participate in any way, a strike that does not comply with the provisions in chapter iv of the Act, are by default, guilty of misconduct.
+Staff who take part in, or participate in any way, in a strike that does not comply with the provisions in chapter iv of the Act, are by default, guilty of misconduct.

 Please remember, just because they have taken part in an illegal strike, and that that is considered “misconduct”, it does not necessarily mean that they deserve to be dismissed.
 It still has to be determined whether or not a dismissal is fair.